shabilullah/gowaktusolat/README.md

 # Go Waktu Solat API

 A Go/Gofiber prayer time API server that scrapes prayer times from [JAKIM's e-Solat](https://www.e-solat.gov.my) and serves them in a v1-compatible REST API with GPS zone auto-detection.
+This API is live at [api.waktusolat.online](https://api.waktusolat.online/).
+Its structure and availability are provided on a best-effort basis and may change without notice.

 ## Quick Start